thomgoodman/evals-pipeline-prototype/README.md

 3. Create a new repository secret named `OPENAI_API_KEY` with your API key
 4. Push to trigger the workflow

+## 🧪 Testing Approach

+### Unit Testing Strategy

+The unit tests in `test_app.py` use Python's `unittest.mock` library with `MagicMock` to isolate code functionality:

+- **Dependency Isolation**: All external dependencies (OpenAI API, file system) are mocked to focus testing on core logic
+- **Mock Control**: Tests precisely control inputs and outputs of dependencies to create predictable test scenarios
+- **Behavior Verification**: Tests verify both return values and that functions interact with dependencies correctly

+For example, when testing the assistant chain:
+1. A `MagicMock` replaces the LangChain components and controls responses
+2. Tests verify the function correctly processes both valid and invalid categories
+3. System message construction is verified to contain proper instructions

+Unit tests focus on core functionality, while integration and end-to-end testing is handled by `test_assistant.py` and `test_release_evals.py`.

 ## 📝 License

 [MIT License](LICENSE)